How to Save on Office Supply Costs

 Business everywhere are struggling and looking for new ways to cut costs.
 Here are some great ideas to help you cut down on your business overhead with discounts, coupons, and even some free stuff!

 If you shop at Staples, Office Depot, Office Max, or Best Buy sign up for their free reward savings cards.
 With each purchase, you earn points that can be redeemed for discounts and will also get coupons in the mail.

 If you spend $75 or more, most online office supply chains offer free shipping.
 Check discontinued and online specials before heading to the store.
 Online stores typically offer deeper discounts than they do in their walk-in stores.

 If you order furniture from a walk-in office supply store, you will have to pay delivery charges.
 If you buy the same furniture online from the same store, it will be shipped to you for free.

-When you order online, Staples, Office Depot, and Office Max typically ship from local stores, and you can usually get supplies and furniture (in stock) delivered to your office or home in 1-2 business days - free.
+When you order online, Staples, Office Depot, and Office Max typically ship from local stores, and you can usually get supplies and furniture (in stock) delivered to your office or home in 1 to 2 business days, free.

 Discount Warehouse Stores – Beware and Compare to Save

 Warehouse stores like Costco and Sam’s Club may sound like a great place to buy office supplies on the cheap, but you can usually find better deals at other stores and online.